pancsta/go-libp2p-pubsub/README.md

 ## fork

-This is a fork of libp2p pubsub which replaces the internals to use [asyncmachine-go](http://github.com/pancsta/asyncmachine-go).
+This is a fork of libp2p pubsub, which replaces the internals to use [asyncmachine-go](http://github.com/pancsta/asyncmachine-go).

 See [github.com/pancsta/**go-libp2p-pubsub-benchmark**](https://github.com/pancsta/go-libp2p-pubsub-benchmark/#libp2p-pubsub-benchmark) for more info.